PGBFDH18/ludo-console-game-oo/docs/UserStories.md

 As a player, I want to play Ludo with the official rules.

-As a player, I want the program to do all the logic for the players.
+The program should do all the logic for the players.

 You should be able to play as two, three or four players.